Alarm As Another German Abattoir Hit By Coronavirus Outbreak - UrduPoint

 But slaughterhouses aren't the only cause for concern.

+Around 120 of its 500 residents have tested positive so far, local officials said Monday.

+Despite the localised outbreaks, Germany's overall infection rate has stabilised at a relatively low level.

-Germany has recorded a total of 174,697 coronavirus cases since the start of the pandemic, the Robert Koch Institute for disease control said Monday.
+The country has now recorded a total of 174,697 coronavirus cases since the start of the pandemic, according to the latest figures from the Robert Koch Institute for disease control.

 Just over 7,900 people have died, a far lower fatality rate than in other European countries.